-If you believe that content on infringes a valid copyright you own, please see our DMCA Takedown Policy and our Guide to Submitting a DMCA Takedown Notice.
+If you believe that content on WhatToy infringes a valid copyright you own, please see our DMCA Takedown Policy and our Guide to Submitting a DMCA Takedown Notice.
 We rely on the DMCA notice and takedown process for the majority of our removal actions.

-However, we understand that sensitive, security-related content may get published on – whether accidentally or on purpose – from time to time.
+However, we understand that sensitive, security-related content may get published on WhatToy – whether accidentally or on purpose – from time to time.
 We provide our sensitive data removal process to remove this sensitive data in certain exceptional circumstances where the DMCA process would not be applicable, such as when your security is at risk from exposed passwords and you do not own the copyright to the specific content that you need removed, or the content is not protectable by copyright.
-This guide describes the information needs from you in order to process a request to remove sensitive data from a repository.
+This guide describes the information WhatToy needs from you in order to process a request to remove sensitive data from a repository.

 What is Sensitive Data?

 For the purposes of this document, “sensitive data” refers to content that (i) should have been kept confidential, and (ii) whose public availability poses a specific or targeted security risk to you or your organization.

 - Personal and/or private information regarding an individual or organization.